-Walk to School Week 2021
+Walk to School Week 2024

 The stresses of family life can make it so easy to hop in the car in the morning to take the kids to school but often it means you’re starting the day on the back foot and feeling rushed.
 Walking to school has so many benefits for your kids’ (and your own) physical and mental wellbeing – getting in some fresh air and exercise will set your children up with a positive start to a day in the classroom.
+If your child’s school is taking part in the official week, they’ll be introduced to a all the different magical beings along the way!

 Starting off on the right foot